-The Public Administration program at Texas Tech University offers a traditional Masters in Public Administration with several concentration options, an MPA-JD dual degree, as well as a Certified Public Manager Certificate.
+The Public Administration program at Texas Tech University offers a traditional Master of Public Administration with several concentration options, an MPA-JD dual degree, as well as a Certified Public Manager Certificate.

 Master of Public Administration

-The MPA degree requires 36 hours or 12 courses of in-class course work.
-In addition there is a 3-hour internship and a 3-hour capstone practicum.
+The MPA degree requires 39 hours or 13 courses of in-class course work.
+In addition there is a 3-hour internship.
 Of these hours, 24 hours or 8 courses are specified as core curriculum, and must be completed by all students.
 The remaining 18 hours or 6 courses are electives that are grouped as a combination of core and elective courses in a major field of concentration.
 The 3-hour internship course can be waived for in-service students with substantial public service work experience.